Author Guidelines

 Get a PDF of the AQ Style Sheet

 Your manuscript should be submitted in 12-point Times New Roman font.
 Everything, including endnotes and block quotes, should be double-spaced.
-We will accept manuscripts that have not been formatted in the AQ style.
-However, please format your manuscript as close as possible to the Chicago Manual of Style’s 15th edition.
+Please format your manuscript in Chicago Manual of Style’s 16th edition.
 What follows is a short guide to citing in Chicago Style.

 Citing References: Chicago Style

 Citations within the Text: Please use only endnotes, not footnotes or parenthetical notation.
-Underline book and journal titles, rather than using italics.
 Reference numbers for notes should generally go at the end of a sentence, after punctuation marks, including parentheses.
 The only punctuation that can follow a reference number is a dash.
 Reference numbers should be superscripted.
 Microsoft Word will automatically superscript reference numbers if you use the “Insert” menu on your toolbar.

 Notes Page